djays/Deep-Learning-Processing-Pipeline/README.md

 ## Design : Gaussian Kernel
 The pre, post and processing steps for the mock Gaussian task are implemented in gaussian_blur3d.py.
 For computing 3D blur, a 1d convolution is computing for each dimension using a 1d gaussian kernel.
 The algorithms creates the gaussian kernels with sigma for each dimension based on pixel spacing of the dimension.

+The convolution operates on padded input help maintain original shape.

 ## Design: Inference Pipeline
 A dictionary is used to track the job and its current execution state as